awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is.md

 + A per GB charge for ingested content
 + A per GB charge for content that is streamed out of AWS Elemental MediaPackage

-  Content that is cached and served from a content distribution network \(CDN\) does not incur this per GB charge\.
+  Content that is cached and served from a content delivery network \(CDN\) does not incur this per GB charge\.

 For detailed pricing information, see [AWS Elemental MediaPackage Pricing](https://aws.amazon.com//mediapackage/pricing/)\.